syroegkin/swagger-markdown/examples/instagram.md

 ### MiniProfile

+A shorter version of User for likes array

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |
 | user_name | string |  | No |